So far, we have focused on two categories of forces: normal force and body force (W=mg).

 The formula for the limiting (maximum) friction force shows that friction resistance is a function of the normal (compressive) force transferred over a surface:

-Be aware that there are other types of friction (drag friction, fluid friction, etc.) that are not in the scope of Statics.
+There are other types of friction (drag friction, fluid friction, etc.) that are not in the scope of Statics.

 For example, this image shows two ways that engineers might prevent a block from sliding down a ramp using mechanical connections (a cable and bolts).
+We would design the cable or bolts to transfer 100% of the load.
+Friction won't affect the system behavior unless the cable or bolts were to give way.

-In a 3D view, when you can see the surface, you would want to draw the regular style of arrow (← or →, etc.).
-This is depicted in the main part of the image.
+In the 3D view of the coffee mug, you can see the surface, and therefore you would draw the shear force with the regular style of arrow (← or →, etc.).

 Newton's Third Law applies to friction forces.